 DPPH radical scavenging activity

 Results of the scavenging activity of F. dicranostylaleave powders with different particle sizes on DPPH radicals are shown in Table 2.
 Powder fractions extracts and the unsieved powder showed noticeable free radical scavenging activities in a concentration-dependent manner.
 The scavenging activity increased as the concentration increased for each individual powder extract.
 Similar to this observation, previous research studies also reported that plant extracts are capable of trapping the DPPH free radical in a dose-dependent manner43,44.
 Particularly, the IC50 value, which is the inhibitory concentration of the crude extract that could scavenge 50% DPPH radical or inhibit oxidation by 50% was determined from a plot of inhibition percentage against extract concentration.
 The IC50 value is inversely related to the activity and a lower IC50 value means higher antioxidant activity.
-Obtained IC50 values varied significantly (p < 0.05) depending on the powder particle sizes.
+The obtained IC50 values varied significantly (p < 0.05) depending on the powder particle sizes.
 The smaller powder with a particle size of < 125 µm showed the highest DPPH scavenging activity with an IC50 of 1.15 mg/mL followed by 125 - 250 µm and unsieved powder with IC50 of 1.15 and 1.45 mg/mL, whereas powder fraction of ≥ 250 µm had the lowest DPPH free radical scavenging activities (IC50 of 1.65 mg/mL).
 Compared to ascorbic acid (IC50 value of 0.015 mg/mL) used in this study as a reference antioxidant, powder fractions of F. dicranostyla were 7-11 times less active against DPPH free radicals.
 These results correlate well with the obtained above results on total polyphenol content and flavonoids.
 Antiradical activity depends on the content of phenolic compounds that behave like antioxidants, due to the reactivity of phenols45.
 This suggests a contribution of these phenolic compounds to the antioxidant activity of F. dicranostyla powders.

 Ferric reducing antioxidant power